Place Cells as Multi-Scale Position Embeddings: Random Walk Transition Kernels for Path Planning: Implementation Details

-\appsection{Implementation Details} All the models were trained on a single NVIDIA A6000 GPU for 2,000 iterations with a learning rate of 0.001.
+All the models were trained on a single NVIDIA A6000 GPU for 2,000 iterations with a learning rate of 0.001.
 For fine-tuning, we use 50 iterations with a 0.0005 learning rate.
 All models contain 500 cells.
 For batch size, we learn all combinations of different locations in the field for each iteration.
 The training time is less than 5 minutes.

 We evaluate planning using two metrics: (1) Success, whether the agent reaches within $1$ unit of the goal, and (2) Success weighted by inverse Path Length (SPL)~\citep{anderson2018evaluation}.
-For an agent's path $[x_1, \ldots, x_T]$ with initial geodesic distance $d_i$ for episode $i$ (from oracle-enhanced Bug algorithm), we compute:
+For an agent's path $[x_1, \ldots, x_T]$ with initial geodesic distance $d_i$ for episode $i$ (as computed by baseline algorithms), we compute:

 Then SPL for episode $i$ is defined as: